kstone-io/kstone/charts/README.md

 ## 1 Preparation

+- Prerequisites
+  - Kubernetes version is between 1.14 and 1.20.
+  - The version of Prometheus Operator is v0.49.0.
 - Apply for a cluster from [TKE](https://cloud.tencent.com/product/tke) or install [minikube](https://minikube.sigs.k8s.io/docs/start/).
 - Requirements：
   - Worker >= 4 vCPU 8 GB of Memory.